guusw/android-debug-scripts/README.md

 ## Initial setup

-For the first time when installing an app

 - Copy `lldb-server` from the android NDK to the /data/local/tmp folder using `adb push <PATH> /data/local/tmp`
-- Install the app
-- Copy `lldb-server` to the apps data folder using `adb run-as <PACKAGE_NAME> cp /data/local/tmp/lldb-server ./`

 ## Usage